davehodg/perl-ths/README.md

     use Text::CSV_XS qw(csv);
     use Template;

 As always, patches welcome.
 For example we need to get the thumbnail of the ARTE video.
-Duration would be nice.

-Some minor things to do to make perlcritic happy.
+Some minor things to do to make perlcritic happy need to be done.